-Baltra is a basaltic plateau-which belongs geologically to Santa Cruz-faulted in an east-west direction.
+Baltra a mesmerizing island in the Galapagos is a basaltic plateau-which belongs geologically to Santa Cruz-faulted in an east-west direction.
 In the distant past, the island was once connected to Santa Cruz and North Seymour.

 Baltra airport was built by the Americans during World War II.
 The army base was intended to defend the Panama Canal against japanese air raids, but the attack never came.